All's Well That Ends Well

 "The transmission mechanism of monetary policy is such that the Fed and other central banks have a lot more direct influence over financial markets than they do over inflation," former fund manager Cameron Crise wrote on Tuesday, adding that "the last two economic growth cycles ended as a result of malinvestment gone awry [and] overly easy policy was at least partially to blame in both instances."

-Well needless to say, there is no historical precedent for how "easy" policy has been post-crisis.
+Well, needless to say, there is no historical precedent for how "easy" policy has been post-crisis.

 Also on Tuesday, Bloomberg released the results of a survey of 30 financial professionals from four continents.
-While opinions varied in terms of which assets are most vulnerable and while no one predicted a meltdown like the one we witnessed in 2008, their was consensus on what the main risk is.
+While opinions varied in terms of which assets are most vulnerable and while no one predicted a meltdown like the one we witnessed in 2008, there was consensus on what the main risk is.

 "Central-bank policy is the linchpin for the majority of respondents," Bloomberg writes, summarizing their findings.
 They continue: "After the unprecedented and sometimes coordinated efforts by monetary authorities to shore up financial systems and the global economy over the past decade, many see a messy unwinding as the top risk."